cdapio/cdap/cdap-docs/developers-manual/source/pipelines/how-cdap-pipelines-work.rst

    :align: center
    :class: bordered-image-top-margin

-   **CDAP Application Studio, showing different UI components**
+   **CDAP Studio, showing different UI components**

 - **User Selects an Application Template**

-  A user building a pipeline within the CDAP Application Studio will select a pipeline type, which is essentially picking an application template.
+  A user building a pipeline within the CDAP Studio will select a pipeline type, which is essentially picking an application template.
 They will pick one of ETL Batch, ETL Real-time, or Data Pipeline.
 Other application templates such as Spark Streaming will be available in the future.